Choosing a Good Password

 Leave a comment

-seven plus three is (Huh?)
+seven plus one is (Huh?)

 Comment moderation is enabled.